A note on the arrow of time in nonminimally coupled scalar field FRW cosmology: Nonminimal coupling

-where we use $\omega_\mathrm{eff}=\frac{p_{\phi}}{\rho_{\phi}}=-\frac{2\dot H+3H^2}{3H^2}=-\frac{2}{3}\frac{\dot H}{H^2}-1$.
-The equation of state parameter is always bigger than $1/3$ and is plotted as function on the coupling constant $\xi$ in Fig.~\ref{fig:weffvsxi}.
-This means that for scalar field potentials allowing inflation we can expect time asymmetry as in the minimal coupling case.
+The equation of state parameter is always larger than $1/3$ and is plotted as a function of the coupling constant $\xi$ in Fig.~\ref{fig:weffvsxi}.
+This means that for scalar field potentials allowing inflation we can expect a time asymmetry, as in the minimal coupling case.
 For the quartic potential this appears to be correct, as we have confirmed by numerical studies (see Fig.~\ref{fig:lnavstscalar}).
-This case has a particular importance since it corresponds to Higgs inflation model if the coupling constant has observationally fixed value of $|\xi| = 17000$.
+This case has a particular importance since it corresponds to the Higgs inflation model if the coupling constant has observationally fixed value of $|\xi| = 17000$.
 Growing cycles of the scale factor appears clearly.
-We should note that for the nonminimally coupled case there is no unique preferable energy scale for the bounce since the effective Planck scale depends now on the value of scalar field.
-So that we can make the bounce either at (reduced) bare ($M_{Pl}=\sqrt{1/K}$) or effective (${(M_{Pl})}_\mathrm{eff}=\sqrt{1/K-\xi B(\phi)}$) Planck scale.
+We should note that, in the nonminimally coupled case, there is no unique preferable energy scale for the bounce since the effective Planck scale depends now on the value of the scalar field.
+Thus we can make the bounce either at the bare ($M_{Pl}=\sqrt{1/K}$) or the effective (${(M_{Pl})}_\mathrm{eff}=\sqrt{1/K-\xi B(\phi)}$) Planck scale.
 Both cases, however, lead to qualitatively the same picture.
-We also note that as the equation for the Hubble parameter~(\ref{00}) contains the cross-term linear in $H$, two roots of this equations have different signs and different absolute values $|H|$, so the bounce reverses the sign of $H$ but, unlike the minimal coupling case, does not keep its absolute value.
+We also note that as the equation for the Hubble parameter~(\ref{00}) contains a cross-term linear in $H$, two roots of this equation have different signs and different absolute values $|H|$, so the bounce reverses the sign of $H$ but, unlike the minimal coupling case, does not keep its absolute value.

 The quadratic potential represents, however, the case when the cycle scheme can fail, and the reason of the failure is {\it not} connected with the effective scalar field equation of state.
 Inability to close a cycle comes from the side of a turning point.
 It is known that a regime of infinite exponential growth of the scale factor is present for such model.
-It exists when the scalar field exceeds the value of unstable de Sitter solution $\phi_{dS}=\pm\sqrt{-\frac{1}{K\xi}}$ existing for the quadratic potential.
-Most initial conditions with $\phi>\phi_{dS}$ lead to this regime of infinite scalar field and scale factor growth,
+It exists when the scalar field exceeds the value of the unstable de Sitter solution $\phi_{dS}=\pm\sqrt{-\frac{1}{K\xi}}$ existing for the quadratic potential.
+Most of the initial conditions with $\phi>\phi_{dS}$ lead to this regime of infinite scalar field and scale factor growth,